EU starts new legal action against Poland over rule of law | DW | 22.12.2021

 However, the European Court of Justice (ECJ) had ruled that the EU could force member states to disregard certain provisions in national law, including constitutional law.

-The EU Commission said on Wednesday that it considered the ruling by Poland's Constitutional Tribunal "in breach of the general principles of autonomy, primacy, effectiveness and uniform application of Union law and the binding effect of rulings of the Court of Justice of the European Union."
+The EU Commission said on Wednesday that it considered the ruling by Poland's Constitutional Tribunal "in breach of the general principles of autonomy, primacy, effectiveness and uniform application of Union law and the binding effect of rulings of the Court of Justice of the European Union (ECJ)."

 It also raised "serious concerns as to the impartiality of judges of the Constitutional Tribunal," citing the process of appointing them.